odkr/sucgi/README.md

 See **[docs/build.md]** for details and troubleshooting.

-suCGI is configured at compile-time.
+SuCGI is configured at compile-time.
 Adapt **config.h** to your needs.

 Compile suCGI by: